Keeping chipmunks together

 - A male and female pair

 - A single male with up to three females

-- All female groups
+- All-female groups

 Time alone for your chipmunks

 Chipmunks don't generally enjoy being handled and it can be stressful for them.
-If handling a chipmunk, avoid picking them up by their tail, this can be painful for them and cause them injuries.
+If you're handling a chipmunk, avoid picking them up by their tail, as this can be painful and can injure them.
+Instead, gently pick them up using cupped hands.

-They should be gently picked up using cupped hands.
-It’s advisable to wear strong gloves when handling chipmunks to protect yourself from being bitten.
+We recommend wearing strong gloves when handling chipmunks to protect yourself from being bitten.
 After a while, and with training, some chipmunks can be taught to take food from your hand.